 - Mid-Atlantic Regional Chapter American College of Sports Medicine (MARC-ACSM)

-Upper extremity function of children with brachial plexus birth injuries
+- Upper extremity function of children with brachial plexus birth injuries and cerebral palsy

 Nicholson KF, Richardson RT, Rapp van Roden EA, Quinton RG, Anzilotti KF, Richards JG.
 Machine learning algorithms for predicting scapular kinematics.
 Medical Engineering & Physics.
 2019; 65: 39-45.